rclone/rclone-webui-react/README.md

 ## Alternatively, you can use the hosted version:
 With every release, we publish it to github-pages.
 You can directly use it without installing rclone locally.

 Head over to https://rclone.github.io/rclone-webui-react/.
-And enter the IP address, username and password of rclone rc server.
+To login, enter the IP address, username and password of rclone rc server.

 While running the rclone rc server, use the following command,
 ```